akers-dao/akers-dao.github.io/readme.md

 ##Open Weather API Example

 ---------

-It provides potential employers a bit of insight into how I tackle a problem and how I code and structure my HTML.
+It provides potential employers a bit of insight into how I tackle a problems, how I code and structure my HTML.

 **Installation:**